CE-Programming/toolchain/docs/static/printf.rst

 ----------------------------

 The `printf` and related functions (`sprintf`, `vsprintf`, etc.) are based on a relatively `small implementation <https://github.com/charlesnicholson/nanoprintf>`_.
-However, they contribute around 8 KiB to the resultant program.
+However, they contribute around 8 KiB to the resulting program.
-It is highly recommended to not use `printf` and related functions at all because of this.
+It is highly recommended not to use `printf` and related functions at all because of this.
 If you insist on using these functions, this page details how to do so in the next section.

-Alternatively, a limited `sprintf` (no `long` or `float` support) implementation is baked into the OS which doesn't add any extra size to the resultant program.
-See the dedicated page for more information :ref:`ti/sprintf.h <sprintf_h>`.
+Alternatively, a limited `sprintf` (no `long` or `float` support) implementation is baked into the OS, which doesn't add any extra size to the resulting program.
+See the dedicated page for more information: :ref:`ti/sprintf.h <sprintf_h>`.
 To disable all other printf functions and use this `sprintf` implementation, add the following line to the Makefile:

 .. code-block:: makefile

     HAS_PRINTF = NO

-If you just need to convert a float to a string, which the OS sprintf does not support, you can utilize the following `float2str` function instead.
+If you just need to convert a float to a string, which the OS sprintf does not support, you can use the following `float2str` function instead.

 .. code-block:: c